Skip to main content

 “Stay here, not a word to anyone.”
 I was quick to hand the crumbled letter back to an almost teary-eyed Lata as I rushed out, without making my urgency known to Thamma and drove to the station.
 The station master knew us well, and he hadn’t seen Lata.
 Of course, she was smart enough not to board a train here if at all.
 I drove to the next station and the one after that.

-One of the railway vendors recognized my description of her when I described that there was probably a man with her, with Kalikinkar’s description.
+One of the railway vendors recognised my description of her when I described that there was probably a man with her, with Kalikinkar’s description.
 They had boarded the train to Bardhaman.
 I drove back to the school.
-I needed this man’s address but had to be discreet about it.
+I needed this man’s address, but had to be discreet about it.
 So I made an excuse that he owed Thamma some money.
 The address was given by the headmaster.
-I returned back home to find Lata waiting in the library room.
+I returned home to find Lata waiting in the library room.

 “I told Thamma that Didi had gone to the temple with Kakima.
 She ate her lunch and went to sleep.”
 Lata sighed.
 I handed her the address in silence as I sank back into my chair.